12 Top-Rated Things to Do in Coconut Creek, FL

 Shopping rarely looks as good as it does at Promenade Coconut Creek.
 An upscale, open-air mall, this lovely retail center makes it easy to empty your wallet.
 Shoppers are serenaded by trickling fountains as they wander the palm-lined streets and lush alleyways of this swanky spot, at times forgetting they're in the heart of a mall.

 Feeling truly relaxed by the luxurious ambience, retail lovers are more inclined to part with their hard-earned cash; and an abundance of parking makes it easy to settle in for a while.
-Unique shops like Apricot Lane Boutique mix with well-known chains such as Lululemon, Lenscrafters, and Chico’s, serving up a vast array of selections perfect for any shopaholic.
+Unique shops like Apricot Lane Boutique mix with well-known chains such as Lane Bryant, Lenscrafters, and Chico's, serving up a vast array of selections perfect for any shopaholic.

 Address: 4443 Lyons Road, Coconut Creek, Florida